Pakistan Investing 101: Your First 90 Days

 Step 3: Document risk rules

-Write down what events justify selling, rebalancing, or pausing contributions.
+I would write down what events justify selling, rebalancing, or pausing contributions.

 Simple policy table for beginners